lvalderr/-IntroToProg-Python-Mod07/index.md

 ### 1.6.
 Loading Data from Text File to the Table
 When the program starts it opens the BikeInventory.txt and loads the two-column content into a list held in a table named **lstTable** as shown in (Figure 1.6.a).

 The function is defined using def followed by the name of the function, in this case **read_data_from_text_file** and the variable given is **file_name** which represents the text file **BikeInventory.txt** where the list of bikes is saved.
 The parameters are entered as well as a return which is this example is the **lstTable**.
 The actual function code is entered to open the .txt file, retrieve the data, and place it in the **lstTable** in the form of append.
 The .txt file is then closed, and a return will display the items in the lstTable.
-The function is encased in a Try/Except error handling to prevent the program to error and crash if the user makes the wrong entry. _“An exception is an event, which occurs during the execution of a program that disrupts the normal flow of the program's instructions.
-In general, when a Python script encounters a situation that it cannot cope with, it raises an exception.
-An exception is a Python object that represents an error._

-_When a Python script raises an exception, it must either handle the exception immediately otherwise it terminates and quits.”
-“If you have some suspicious code that may raise an exception, you can defend your program by placing the suspicious code in a try: block.
-After the try: block, include an except: statement, followed by a block of code which handles the problem as elegantly as possible”_ (https://www.tutorialspoint.com/python/python_exceptions), (external site).

 ```markdown
 @staticmethod